ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 	// Check if container[mid] is less than, equal to, or larger than key.
 }
 ```

+This will instead fail if the indices are allowed to be negative since subtracting a very negative value is the same as adding a very large value.
+Negative indices are more uncommon though, so this variant often works in practice.

 If we use signed integers then we can use the sum version if we first convert `low` and `high` to the same-size unsigned integer type, do the arithmetic, and then convert back to the signed type.
 This is not a recommendation, just an observation.